carlylovas/mesg-permits/README.md

-# mesg-permits
+# Access and Adaptation in Maine's Marine Fisheries

-Access and Adaptation in Maine's Marine Fisheries
+This is the public repository containing the necessary data and code for network analysis of Maine state fisheries license holdings.